Back to the main page Back to category 1

 Being a horizontally coupled chronograph you get to see the levers move and the wheels engage/disengage when you operate the chronograph - fun!
 The watch, at 43x13mm in diameter is not small.
 And with the thin bezel it does look bigger on the wrist than that 43mm might suggest (rather like an IWC Portuguese).
 However, I find it a comfortable watch, the lugs are short and curve downward quite a bit.
 And the strap is VERY comfortable (I've read somewhere -but can't confirm- that there's a tie in to Hermes here somehow).

 I am very impressed with this watch and very happy I decided (or rather my wife decided!) to buy it.
-In fact, I (based on Valjoux 7734).
-The balance and the chronograph bridges are hand engraved.
-Other
+In fact, I

 can see adding another to my collection in the future (perhaps Right Time will host Mr Shorokhoff again this year).